jaguarfi/GIS-E4030-project/README.md

     - git push - pushes made changes to master branch repository
     - git checkout <filepath> - permanently disregards changes in this file compared to master branch

+* Note: you will need to connect your project folder to a Git reposity first, either this one or create a new one.